cesipy/calculate-networth/README.md

 # Calculate Current Networth

----
-Unfortunately this code is not working anymore, due to changes to the yahoofinance api.
-Hopefully, this code will be adjusted accordingly in the future.

----

 This Python script calculates the current net worth of assets specified in a CSV file.
 The worth of assets is calculated in euros.
 Note that the currency calculation method may change in the future.
 The current net worth is saved to a file and can be plotted.